Logo Voyage

 You can check the original Wikivoyage article Here

 Hinduism is the world's third most prolific religion after Christianity and Islam.
-With a history spanning many thousands of years, it is the dominant religion in South Asia and has been very influential in Southeast Asia, sharing its origin with Buddhism and Jainism.
+With a history spanning many thousands of years, it is the dominant religion in South Asia and has been very influential in Southeast Asia, sharing its origin with Buddhism, Jainism and Sikhism.

 Hinduism has been spread to many countries by South Asian emigrants.
 While the faith has traditionally been less proselytic than many other religions, modern movements such as the International Society for Krishna Consciousness (ISKCON; Hare Krishnas) have helped spark increased interest in Hinduism in Western countries since the 1960s.